aregtech/areg-sdk/docs/wiki/cmake-integrate.md

 ## Example Code

 Use the following code for integration examples.
-Create a `main.cpp` file in a separate directory:
+Create a `main.cpp` file in a separate `example` directory:

 ```cpp
 #include "areg/base/String.hpp"